Build schedules around how your week actually trades

 It helps.
 Fairness and fatigue signals are there to flag when the rota is becoming heavy or uneven, so managers can spot risky patterns earlier.

-See your next pub week before the pressure lands
+See your next week before the pressure lands

-We will use a live pub example to show where the week tightens, where labour drifts, and how the builder, availability matrix, and shift market take work off the manager.
+We will use a live weekly example to show where the week tightens, where labour drifts, and how the builder, availability checks, and RotaSmart Team staff app work together.
 Introductory pricing is currently available for early customers.